alinalihassan/pyLesma/README.md

 [![CircleCI](https://circleci.com/gh/hassanalinali/Lesma/tree/master.svg?style=shield)](https://circleci.com/gh/hassanalinali/Lesma/tree/master)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/90fcc06be70d4dd98f54f1bb2713d70c)](https://www.codacy.com/app/hassanalinali/Lesma?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=hassanalinali/Lesma&amp;utm_campaign=Badge_Grade)

 **Lesma** is a compiled, statically typed, imperative and object-oriented programming language with a focus on expressiveness, elegancy, and simplicity, while not sacrificing on performance.
-The compiler is written in Python (for now, C++ coming) using LLVM as a backend.
+The compiler is written in Python using LLVM as a backend.

 Currently an early Work in Progress, and **many thanks** to [Ayehavgunne](https://github.com/Ayehavgunne) and his [Mythril](https://github.com/Ayehavgunne/Mythril) project for helping me by showcasing advanced examples of llvmlite and providing a base code.

+**LESMA IS CURRENTLY BEING REWRITTEN IN C++ TO ACHIEVE THE PERFORMANCE STANDARDS ENVISIONED**

 ## Features
 - **it's fast**, because it should be so, together with LLVM's state of the art optimizations, but it won't ever oblige you to make an extra effort from your side just for the sake of performance